Memotech-Bill/PicoBB/README.md

   * SOUND=N No sound.
   * SOUND=I2S (default) to enable emulation of an SN76489 chip with sound via I2S.
   * SOUND=PWM to enable emulation of an SN76489 chip with sound via PWM.
+* PRINTER=N to specify no printer (default) or PRINTER=Y to specify a printer attached to the default serial port.
+* SERIAL_DEV=...
+To specify serial device support:
+  * SERIAL_DEV=0 (default) for no serial devices.
+  * SERIAL_DEV=-1 for serial device using the default UART.
+If PRINTER=Y is also selected then output to the printer and to the serial device will be interlaced.
+This serial connection appears as /dev/serial in the file system, and uses the Pico stdio interface.
+For the Pimoroni VGA board this option also requires SD_CUT=Y
+  * SERIAL_DEV=1 for one serial device using the non-default UART.
+Do not use with the Pimoroni VGA board.
+  * SERIAL_DEV=2 for two serial devices using both UARTs.
+Do not use with the Pimoroni VGA board.

+For the Pimoroni VGA board as delivered, specifying make without any options is probably the best option.

+To obtain the maximum functionality, the "SD Jumpers" header should be installed, and the tracks between GP20 and SD01 and GP21 and SD02 should be cut.
+Then build using:

+    make BOARD=vgaboard_cut PRINTER=Y SERIAL_DEV=-1

-Plug a Pico into the USB port while holding the boot button and then assuming developing on a Raspberry Pi with Raspberry Pi OS:
+Having completed a make, plug a Pico into the USB port while holding the boot button and then (assuming developing on a Raspberry Pi with Raspberry Pi OS):

      $ cp -v bbcbasic.uf2 /media/pi/RPI-RP2